 Welcome, Michelle.
 If you could have dinner with one person from today or history (except Jesus) who would it be?

 Barabbas.
 No, that’s not a typo.
 I know he was a villain, hence his stint on death row in a Roman prison, but what was he like after he was released?
 It had to be a life-changing event to gain pardon for the sake of an innocent man.
 What were his thoughts and feelings about the crucifixion?
 Did he hang around and watch it or run away?
 There are so many unanswered questions that I’d love to ask him.

-Please tell us a little about your novel, A White Christmas in Webster County.
+Please tell us a little about your novel, Brentwood's Ward.

 Where can readers find you online?

 Pinterest And all the other usual haunts: Instagram, Twitter and LinkedIn

 Amazon, Barnes and Noble, Christian Book Distributors, and other e-retailers.

 Any parting comment?

 The winner of last Thursday’s blog post for a copy of xxx by Carol Erhardt is Melanie B. I’ll email you.
 Thanks all for commenting.
 Watch for more book giveaways.